 A tax levy is one of the harshest collection mechanism used by the IRS and state taxing authorities.
-A levy is the legal seizure of taxpayers assets to satisfy back taxes owed.
+A levy is the legal seizure of your assets to satisfy back taxes owed.
 This is different from a tax lien because a lien is only a claim to your assets while a levy is the actual seizure of the assets.
-Taxation authorities may levy your bank accounts, investment accounts, accounts receivable, wages, social security, pensions, insurance policies and actual physical assets.
+The IRS may levy your bank accounts, investment accounts, accounts receivable, wages, social security, pensions, insurance policies and actual physical assets.

 Understand your options and receive a tax consultation today.
 We’ll conduct a tax analysis based on your specific situation and present available solutions for consideration.

 - Analyze your financial situation and tax records and help you decide which resolution measure would be appropriate for your situation.

 - Ensure your balance is minimized through appropriate tax resolution measures prior to IRS negotiation.

 - Submit your package to the IRS and negotiate a levy release on your behalf.